-Compliance with these Bylaws does not remove the need for activities to also comply with the Resource Management Act 1991 and the requirements of other regional and district plans.
+Compliance with these Bylaws does not remove the need for activities to also comply with the Resource Management Act 1991 (RMA), and the requirements of other regional and district plans.

-Regulation of any adverse effects on the environment, of the construction or modification of drainage works and defences against water is provided by the operative Bay of Plenty Council Natural Resources Plan, which has been prepared under the Resource Management Act 1991.
+Regulation of any adverse effects on the environment, of the construction or modification of drainage works and defences against water, is provided by the operative Bay of Plenty Regional Natural Resources Plan, which has been prepared under the Resource Management Act 1991.

-While the purpose of this Bylaw is asset protection, the Bay of Plenty Regional Council will follow good environmental practice in its application.
-This Bylaw is intended to be used in conjunction with current national direction, other Bay of Plenty Regional Council statutory documents, and current industry standards.
+While the purpose of these Bylaws is asset protection, the Bay of Plenty Regional Council will follow good environmental practice, therefore these Bylaws are intended to be used in conjunction with Central Government legislation, other Bay of Plenty Regional Council statutory documents, best practice, and current industry standards.